Envek/rubyworld-keep-it-ruby/slides.md

 <qr-code url="https://github.com/imgproxy/imgproxy-rails" caption="imgproxy-rails gem" class="absolute w-36 bottom-48px right-48px" />

 <!--
-And then you can integrate with frameworks and then, if application is using framework built-in URL generation, you can hook there, and make migration to your product almost instant.
+And then you can go on a higher level: integrate with frameworks and then, if application is using framework built-in image handling, like ActiveStorage in Rails, you can hook into its URL generation, and this will allow to make migration to your product almost instant.
 Plug in, configure, and it just works.
 Feels like magic!
 -->

 ---